agungatd/omnichannel-data-modeling/design_doc/design.md

 	*  `bronze_postgres__orders`
 	*  `bronze_mongo__marketplace_orders`
 	*  `bronze_kafka__events`
-  * Format: Data is ingested and stored as-is. often in its native format or converted to Parquet for storage and accessibility efficiency if we are using *Iceberg* as the table format.
+  * Format: Data is ingested and stored as-is. often in its native format or converted to Parquet for storage and accessibility efficiency if we are using *Iceberg* as the table format. for real-time (write-heavy) data consider to store in Avro format.

 * **Silver Layer (Cleansed & Transformed Data)**:
 Data from Bronze layer is cleaned, deduplicated, and transformed into queryable data model.
 This is where the identity resolution occurs and the foundational tables (e.g., clean `users`, unified `orders`) are built.